 A reliable and automated instrument for intrinsic viscosity analysis of polymeric materials

-Fully-automated instrument for determination of intrinsic viscosity in polymeric materials.
+Fully-automated instrument for intrinsic viscosity analysis of polymers in solution.

-When using IVA, the analyst places the vials with polymer into the autosampler’s external tray, at room temperature.
-Then the instrument takes the vials into the dissolution oven, fills them with solvent and starts shaking.
-Dissolution temperature, shaking intensity, non-oxidative atmosphere with nitrogen, and time are accurately controlled so that the analyst can select the optimum conditions to achieve full dissolution while minimizing thermal degradation.
+The process is simple, the analyst places the vials with polymer into the autosampler’s room-temperature tray and the instrument takes care of the rest.
+The autosampler moves the vials into the dissolution oven, fills them with the correct amount of solvent, and dissolves the sample with a gentle shake.
+The dissolution temperature, shaking intensity, non-oxidative atmosphere with nitrogen, and time are accurately controlled, so the analyst can select the optimum conditions to achieve full dissolution while minimizing thermal degradation.

-The analysis of polyolefins and other polymers containing significant C-H content can be further improved by the incorporation of the optional Infrared detector IR4 to accurately quantify the injected polymer’s mass, which results in improved precision and accuracy of intrinsic viscosity determination.
+The analysis of polyolefins and other polymers containing significant C-H content can be further improved by incorporating an Infrared detector IR4 to accurately quantify the injected polymer’s mass, which results in improved precision and accuracy in the intrinsic viscosity results.

 · Full-automation of dissolution and analysis processes.
 No manual solvent handling

 · No need for accurate weighing when the optional IR detector is used

 · High-temperature autosampler for dissolution of samples in the same instrument

 · Self-cleaning design based on dual capillary relative viscometer

 · High precision achieved by automation

 · Up to 42 samples can be analyzed sequentially without user intervention